How Nigerian blackmailers got Princess Shyngle’s sex tape in a scandal

 READ ALSO: Princess Shyngle breaks the Internet with half nude bathroom photo

+"They planted secret cameras in my friend’s bedroom so that when we are having a shower or walking around the room naked, they have pictures of those things.

+"They stole my personal phone and also got my personal information, my pictures and videos.
+Those things, they used to blackmail us, that if we don’t pay them, they would use the videos and publish our nude pictures," she stated.

 Princess reported the matter to the police in Asaba.
-The man to the actress, the blackmailer has been charged to court and remanded in prison custody right now.
+The blackmailer has been charged and remanded in prison custody right now.